MaximeJB/MaximeJB/README.md

 ## 🔭 What I’m working on

 - 🌱  **Python** specialist
-- Will be learning C, C++, Rust in the future !
+- Will be learning Java, C++, Rust in the future !
-- 🔧 Currently building **Lift**, a iOS App software that generates data on sports sessions
+- 🔧 Currently building **Lift**, a iOS App software that generates data on sports workout session

 ---

 ## 📫 How to reach me

-- Email: `maxym.jb@gmail.com`
+- Twitter: `@Mew7t`

 ---